yanwu2014/swne/README.md

 ## Recreating Figures
 To recreate the figures from our preprint, see the Scripts/ directory.

 To generate the simulated discrete and trajectory datasets, use `splatter_generate.R`.
-The simulated datasets we generated can be found here: <ftp://genome-miner.ucsd.edu/swne_files/splatter_simulated_data.tar.gz>.
+The simulated datasets we generated can be found [here](https://bit.ly/2JQDDNc)

 To generate the visualizations and embedding evaluations, run `splatter_discrete_swne.R` and `splatter_trajectory_swne.R` for the discrete and trajectory simulations, respectively.
 To benchmark SWNE runtimes, use `splatter_runtime_analysis.R`.